18F/api-standards/README.md

 ## Mandatory Items

 These are mandatory for existing and new Public APIs.
-Implementation is occurring throughout 2019.

 ### 1. Add Your API To The GSA API Directory
 (Public APIs) A directory of GSA public APIs is available at [open.gsa.gov/api](https://open.gsa.gov/api/).
 Add your API to this directory by posting an issue or pull request in the [GitHub repository](https://github.com/GSA/open-gsa-redesign).